Exhibition and Conference- November 8th & 9th, 2018Conference: November 9th

 Exhibition: November 8th-December 10th, 2018.

-Exhibition Opening and panel discussion with artists: November 8th, 2018 at the Lunder Art Center, Lesley University.
+Exhibition Opening and artists talk: November 8, 2018 at the Lunder Arts Center, Lesley University.

 We are seeking conference proposals which will: